 The home schooling student should re-enter at the beginning of the school year.
 High school placement is determined by the number of Carnegie units as evidenced by the results of proficiency exams administered at the school where the student is applying.
 A High School student who has been attending a home study program must demonstrate proficiency prior to being awarded high school Carnegie credit for the course.
 Proficiency in a course with a state administered End-of Course exam must be demonstrated using the LEAP 2025 High School End-of-Course (EOC) exam.
 LEAP 2025 High School EOC exams are administered for Algebra I, Geometry, English I (new), English II, English III (phasing out), Biology, and U.S. History.
 LEAP 2025 High School EOC exams are administered in December, May and June.
-Proficiency in any other courses must be demonstrated by earning a minimum of a 75% or higher on the district approved proficiency exam.
+Proficiency in any other courses must be demonstrated by earning a minimum of a 70% or higher on the district approved proficiency exam.
 Refer to Bulletin 741 section 2314 (B.1 and E) for the awarding of proficiency credit for new coursework.

-East Baton Rouge Parish School System requires a proficiency exam prior to the applicable EOC LEAP 2025 High School exam.
-A student who does not pass the proficiency exam in a LEAP 2025 High School EOC course shall enroll in the EOC LEAP 2025 High School course.
-A student that passes the proficiency test, must also pass the EOC exam.
-Passage of EOC exam equates to proficiency.
-A student meeting the LEAP 2025 High School EOC or non-EOC requirements for Carnegie credit shall have the course title, the year proficiency was demonstrated, the unit of the credit earned and the school's name and "proficiency" entered on the transcript.
+East Baton Rouge Parish School System requires the student to take an internal assessment prior to the applicable LEAP 2025 High School EOC exam.
+A student who does not pass the internal district screening assessment in an LEAP 2025 High School EOC course shall enroll in the LEAP 2025 High School EOC course.
+A student that passes the internal assessment, must also pass the LEAP 2025 High School EOC exam.
+Passage of the LEAP 2025 High School EOC exam equates to proficiency.
+Students meeting the LEAP 2025 High School EOC or non-EOC requirements for Carnegie credit shall have the course title, the year proficiency was demonstrated, the unit of the credit earned, and the school's name and "proficiency" entered on the transcript.
 Designation of "P" is used on the student transcript.
 Credit awarded is not used to compute GPA.

-If a student does not meet the EOC or non-EOC requirements for Carnegie credit, the grade will not be recorded on the transcript.
+If a student does not meet the LEAP 2025 High School EOC or non-EOC requirements for Carnegie credit on the transcript.

-These tests include tests similar to state mandated tests in reading and mathematics, end of the book tests and similar components of the adopted textbooks series, grade level materials and norm-referenced data.
-The interpretation of the results of the test given will be based on the student's re-entry date.
+These tests include tests similar to state mandated tests in reading and mathematics, end of the book tests and similar components of the adopted textbooks series, grade level materials and normreferenced data.
+The interpretation of the results of the test given will be based on the student's reentry date.
 The school counselor at the individual schools shall be responsible for administering the test.
 If the student's placement is in question, the principal will convene the SBLC.
 When awarding credit based on demonstrated proficiency, the district and school staff shall follow the Carnegie Credit and Flexibility guidelines outlined in BESE Policy 741 §2314.
 Carnegie Credit and Credit Flexibility.
 The district's accountability department shall report to the Louisiana Department of Education to seek approval for proficiency exams to be used for the awarding of Carnegie Credit.
 School level requests to approve and administer proficiency exams must be made to the District Test Coordinator and/or Back-Up District Test Coordinator.